sdsc-ordes/modos-poster/src/modos.typ

   #big_text[= Notes]
   #zarr: a hierarchical format for the storage of chunked, compressed, N-dimensional arrays

-  #linkml: a general purpose modeling language that can be used with linked data, JSON, and other formalisms.
+  #linkml: a modeling language that can be used with linked data, JSON, and other formalisms.

   #box(
-    width: 10cm,
+    width: 4.5cm,
     image("/assets/images/logos/cc-by.svg"),
   ) This work is licensed under the #link("https://creativecommons.org/licenses/by/4.0")[Creative Commons Attribution 4.0 International License]
 ]